jasper-zanjani/notes/sources/lx-azure.md

   - __Network__ load balancers work at the Network OSI layer

 ## Principle 3: Monitor your applications running on Linux across the entire stack
+> - [ ] 3.1 Application performance monitoring (APM) and the cloud
+> - [ ] 3.2 Challenges of monitoring hybrid architectures
+> - [ ] 3.3 Monitoring Linux VMs and containers in the cloud
+> - [ ] 3.4 Cloud performance monitoring
+> - [ ] 3.5 Performance benchmarks
+> - [ ] 3.6 Getting a unified view of your infrastructure
+> - [ ] 3.7 Cloud-monitoring tools
+> - [ ] 3.8 The importance of a comprehensive monitoring solution
+> - [ ] 3.9 Best practices for cloud monitoring

 ## Principle 4: Ensure your Linux VMs are secure and backed up
+> - [ ] 4.1 Security in the cloud
+> - [ ] 4.2 A shared responsibility security model in the cloud
+> - [ ] 4.3 Security concerns due to shared IT resources
+> - [ ] 4.4 Cloud security tools and mechanisms that contribute to better security
+> - [ ] 4.5 Disaster recovery in the cloud
+> - [ ] 4.6 Traditional DR strategies versus cloud-based strategies
+> - [ ] 4.7 How the cloud shifts the DR tradeoffs

 ## Principle 5: Govern your cloud environment
+> - [ ] 5.1 Governance and compliance in a cloud environment: the issues
+> - [ ] 5.2 The fundamental pillars of a secure and compliant cloud service
+> - [ ] 5.3 Strategies and tools for enhanced governance in the cloud
+> - [ ] 5.4 Trusting the Cloud Service Provider
+> - [ ] 5.5 Summary